crs4/seal-galaxy/README.md

 any other Galaxy tool.
 However, note that the wrappers don't include Seal itself; you need to install it separately.

 The wrappers assume that the `seal` executable is found in the PATH.
-The install Seal refer directly to [its documentation](http://biodoop-seal.sourceforge.net/installation.html).
+To install Seal refer directly to [its documentation](http://biodoop-seal.sourceforge.net/installation.html).